nonflow/class/README.md

 # Command Runner Project

 This project implements a flexible command runner system that dynamically loads and executes commands from a YAML file.
-It includes functionality for managing accounts and messages.
+It includes functionality for managing accounts and messages, with support for command aliases.

 ## Project Structure

 The project consists of the following main components:

 1. `runner.py`: The main script that loads commands from a YAML file and executes them.
-2. `Account.py`: Defines the Account class for managing user accounts.
+2. `python/Account.py`: Defines the Account class for managing user accounts.
-3. `Message.py`: Defines the Message class for creating, reading, listing, and deleting messages.
+3. `python/Message.py`: Defines the Message class for creating, reading, listing, and deleting messages.
-4. `commands.yaml`: Contains the list of commands to be executed by the runner.
+4. `commands.yaml`: Contains the list of commands to be executed by the runner, along with alias definitions.
 5. `private.yaml`: Stores private data for account authentication (not included in the repository).
+6. `requirements.txt`: Lists the Python dependencies for the project.
+7. `init.sh`: Shell script for initializing the project.
+8. `init.md`: Documentation for the initialization process.
+9. `runner.md`: Additional documentation for the runner script.
+10. `test_runner.py`: Contains unit tests for the runner script.
+11. `test_runner.md`: Documentation for the test runner.

 ## How It Works

 1. The `runner.py` script is the entry point of the application.
 It does the following:
-   - Loads commands from the specified YAML file.
+   - Loads commands and aliases from the specified YAML file.
    - Dynamically imports the Account and Message modules.
    - Lists available modules and methods.
-   - Executes the commands specified in the YAML file.
+   - Executes the commands specified in the YAML file, applying aliases as needed.

 2. The `Account` class provides methods for:
    - Connecting to an account using an email address.